 Incognito is a global community of privacy-minded builders seeking to protect the world from surveillance and control.

 We build privacy-protecting, blockchain-based financial products for the future of money.
-All of our development is open-source and progress is publicly viewable at incognito.org.
+All of our development is open-source.
+Progress, idea generation and decision making are all publicly viewable at we.incognito.org.

 Blockchains have introduced an entirely new asset class: cryptoassets.
 These cryptoassets use peer-to-peer technology to operate without central authority or banks.
 The management of transactions and the issuance of cryptoassets are carried out collectively by the users of these networks.